automuteus/automuteus/README.md

 - `NUM_SHARDS`: Num shards provided to the Discord API.
 - `SHARD_ID`: Shard ID used to identify with the Discord API.
 Needs to be strictly less than `NUM_SHARDS`

+## Galactus

+Galactus is a program used to speed up muting and deafening (which is typically constrained by Discord rate-limits).
+It allows for an arbitrary number of tokens to be provided for faster muting/deafening, but also supports capture-side bots.
+A guide to setup your own capture-side bot can be found [here,](https://youtu.be/jKcEW5qpk8E) and the repo for Galactus is [here.](https://github.com/automuteus/galactus)

 # Similar Projects